cowboy/jquery-starwipe/README.markdown

 ## Release History ##

+1.1 - (1/10/2010) Transition can now be canceled by pressing the back button at any point after starting it.
 1.0 - (10/9/2009) Initial release

 ## License ##
-Copyright (c) 2009 "Cowboy" Ben Alman
+Copyright (c) 2010 "Cowboy" Ben Alman
 Dual licensed under the MIT and GPL licenses.
 [http://benalman.com/about/license/](http://benalman.com/about/license/)